watem-sedem/watem-sedem/docs/calibration.rst

 ###########

 .. note::
-    This chapter only describes the calibration of :ref:`WaTEM-SEDEM <WS>`.
+    This chapter only describes the calibration of :ref:`WaTEM/SEDEM <WS>`.
 The :ref:`CN module <CN>` can be calibrated using the parameters :ref:`alpha <alpha>` and :ref:`beta <beta>`.
 We refer to the literature about the Curve Number methodology on how to use these parameters.